paulouechi/Uechi.APM.Web/README.md

 <strong>information:</strong>

-Questions or suggestions please or make requests in the comments below or contact by email <a href="mailto:paulouechi@gmail.com">paulouechi@gmail.com</a>.
+Questions or suggestions, please make requests or to comments on my blog at <a href="http://uechi.com.br/uechi-apm-web-eng/">http://uechi.com.br/uechi-apm-web-eng/</a> address or contact by email <a href="mailto:paulouechi@gmail.com">paulouechi@gmail.com</a>.

+Informações em Portugues acesse <a href="http://uechi.com.br/uechi-apm-web/">http://uechi.com.br/uechi-apm-web/</a>.